agda/agda/doc/user-manual/language/cubical.lagda.rst

 us transport along paths between types or even compose paths, which in particular means that we cannot yet prove the induction principle for paths.
-In order to remedy this we also have a built-in (generalized) transport operation and homogeneous composition operations.
+In order to remedy this we also have a built-in (generalized) transport operation `transp` and homogeneous composition operations `hcomp`.
 The transport operation is generalized in the sense that it lets us specify where it is the identity function.